Low Carbon Fuels FAQs

 3

-Methanol as a chemical is used in many manufacturing processes like solvents, paints and pharmaceuticals.
+Methanol as a chemical, is used in manufacturing processes for products such as solvents, paints and pharmaceuticals.
 Methanol as a hydrogen carrier or fuel can be used in freight transport, shipping, or to provide grid-firming power.

 What other roles does low carbon methanol play in the energy transition?